gabrielbma/GettingCleaningData/CodeBook.md

 | 68 | FreqBodyGyroJerkMagSTD | The standard deviation of the 128 frequency domain angular body velocity jerk signals captured within a 2.56 second window at 50Hz, calculated from the magnitude of the 3-dimensional vectors | rad/s |

 ##Data Values
+###Raw Data
+The raw data, when merged appropriately into a single table, contains the following information on each row:
++ Subject ID (1 - 30)
++ Activity ID (1 - 6)
++ One column for each measurement taken for a single window, which consists of 128 signals taken at 50Hz, for a duration of 2.56 seconds.
+The 128 signals are consolidated according to the required function (mean, standard deviation, max, etc.) and recorded in the table as a single value
+For each subject and each activity, it is important to note that there are multiple rows representing the same measurement taken over a different window.
+###Tidy Data
+The tidy data considers only the mean and standard deviation functions.
+The values present in each row of the tidy data table represent the average across all windows of each function for the subject ID listed in column 1 performing the activity listed in column 2.
+For example: if there were 30 windows reported of subject 9 performing task 3 (WALKING_DOWNSTAIRS), then the tidy data will report the average of each column for those 30 windows, each represented as an individual row in the raw data.